nicon44/starknet-forms/frontend/README.md

 # starknet-forms frontend

-Frontend for Starknet Forms built in React using @apibara/starknet-react
+Frontend for Starknet Forms built in React using @apibara/starknet-react, powered by Starknet.js